Roasted Delicata Orzo Salad with Arugula

 If you’re nut free, substitute pumpkin seeds or sunflower seeds for the nuts.
 Gluten free?
 Substitute quinoa, millet or rice and cook according to package directions.

 Want to change it up?
-Try my creamy balsamic vinaigrette for a zippier, lighter vegan salad dressing that’s less sweet.
+Try my creamy balsamic vinaigrette for a zippier, lighter vegan salad dressing that’s less sweet, or my yummy fresh lemon Dijon vinaigrette.

 How to make this recipe low FODMAP